Changing UK Policy

 Strong pesticide regulations, and support for non-chemical alternatives, can actually help to achieve many of the broader environmental goals and policies contained in the Plan including tackling biodiversity, reducing water pollution and helping people improve their health and well-being by using green spaces.
 In contrast, failing to regulate pesticides effectively will undermine the achievement of the aspirations set out in the Plan and hold back its ability to deliver the environmental improvements it promises.
 Read our short policy briefing on how pesticide policies can be used as a tool for implementing the 25 Year Environment Plan.

-Expected to begin its journey through parliament in early 2018, this new law will lay out the support that farmers in England will receive to replace the subsidies provided by the EU’s Common Agricultural Policy.
+Expected to begin its journey through parliament in 2018, this new law will lay out the support that farmers in England will receive to replace the subsidies provided by the EU’s Common Agricultural Policy.
 PAN UK is lobbying to ensure the Bill contains a clear, quantitative target for an overall reduction in UK pesticide use, increased support for farmers to transition to sustainable methods of pest control and the introduction of a pesticide tax.
 In February 2018, Defra launched a public consultation on its paper ‘Health and Harmony: the future for food, farming and the environment in a Green Brexit’ which will form the basis of the new Agriculture Law.
 Read PAN UK’s full response to the consultation here.